integrated-application-development/sonar-delphi/README.md

 Additional Documentation
 ==================
 Most documentation was written on our Confluence server, this was backed up so a new instance could be created and additional PDF/Word versions if needed.
 This includes development documentation detailing how to better understand and further understand the plugin code.
+Known issues are listed in the Known Issues.md file.